Prashik123/Qaig_optimization_screening/README.md

 The experimental observations demonstrate the strengths and limitations of each optimization approach.

+- A brute-force enumeration of all 256 possible partitions on this 8-node instance confirms that 13 is the true global optimum, reached by only 2 of the 256 partitions — providing an independent ground truth against which the Greedy and Simulated Annealing results are validated.

 - The **Greedy Heuristic** provides a fast baseline solution with minimal computational overhead.

 - **Simulated Annealing** consistently produces solutions comparable to the greedy approach while offering better exploration of the optimization landscape through probabilistic search.

 - **QAOA** successfully demonstrates the complete hybrid quantum optimization workflow, including QUBO formulation, Ising mapping, parameter optimization, and quantum circuit execution.

-- For the benchmark graph considered in this project, the shallow QAOA circuit (\(p=2\)) achieves a slightly lower cut value than the classical and quantum-inspired approaches, reflecting the current limitations of near-term gate-based quantum optimization.
+- For the benchmark graph considered in this project, the shallow QAOA circuit (\(p=2\)) achieves a lower cut value (10, a 76.9% approximation ratio) than the classical and quantum-inspired approaches, reflecting the current limitations of near-term gate-based quantum optimization.

 ---

 ## Key Takeaways

 - A common QUBO formulation enables fair comparison across multiple optimization paradigms.

+- Brute-force verification on small instances (e.g., this 8-node demonstration graph) confirms that Greedy and Simulated Annealing reach the true global optimum, not just a locally good solution.

 - Simulated Annealing serves as an effective quantum-inspired optimizer for small and medium-sized Max-Cut instances.